tweithoener/minimalistic-howtos/ups-monitoring-with-nut.md

 ## Actions and Notifications

 Config is in /etc/nut/upsmon.conf.
-Watch out for NOTIFYCMD, SHUTDOWNCMD, NOTIFYMSF and NOTIFYFLAG.
+Watch out for NOTIFYCMD, SHUTDOWNCMD, NOTIFYMSG and NOTIFYFLAG.

+Make sure /etc/init.d/nut-server and /etc/init.d/nut-client are run during boot (and shutdown).